naniki-dev/Hangman-Game-Python-/README.md

-# Hangman Game (Python)
+# Word Guessing Game (Python)

 ## Description
-This project is a Hangman Game, played through the terminal.
+This project is a Word Guessing Game, played through the terminal.
 The user has to guess the secret word, by inputting random letters.
 The user has 5 lives, if the user guesses an incorrect letter then they lose a live.
 The game ends when the user either guesses the secret word correctly or runs out of lives.

 ## Features
 - Terminal-based gameplay